risc0/risc0-ethereum/contracts/script/README.md

 After the delay on the timelock controller has passed, the operation to add the new verifier to the router can be executed.

-1. Dry the transaction to execute the add verifier operation:
+1. Dry run the transaction to execute the add verifier operation:

     ```sh
     VERIFIER_SELECTOR="0x..." contracts/script/manage FinishAddVerifier